ruyakubu/rai-dashboard-workshop/docs/lab3-data-analysis/data-analysis-chart-view.md

 ![Data Analysis age predictionY](/img/tutorial/7-da-age-predictY.png "Data Analysis age predictionY")

 8. You'll see that the model prediction is affected by the patients' age groups as well.
 There's an overrepresentation of data for patients *"Over 60 years"* and data underrepresentation for patients *"30 years or younger"*.
 Here, the effects of data imbalance were evident between the model's classification of "Not readmitted" vs "Readmitted".

+As you can see from all the data analysis we performed in this lab, data is a significant blind-spot that is often missed when evaluating model performance.
+After tuning a model, you can increase the performance but the does not mean you have a model that is fair and inclusive.
+A prime example was the patient's "Race" and "Age".
+Although the Race feature did not come up during our error analysis or model overview investigation, the Data Analysis section of the RAI dashboard exposed this discrepancy.

+This also shows that in the data analysis process, there are gray areas where data scientists will need to work very closely with business stakeholders or decision makers to understand if the data represents reality or not.

 ---